sim108-Data/researchskill_assignement4/README.md

 ## Assignment 4: Visualisation of rush hours for the city of Montréal

 This repository contains the following files :
-* assignement4.py: the python file containing the code
+* assignement4.py: the python file containing the code to model the traffic congestion
 * export_trajets.csv: the CSV containing the data
 * week.jpg and weekend.jpg: which represents the two graphs that you should get after compiling the code